Henry de Beaumont: Service with Edward Balliol and later career

-Later years

-Beaumont was an active participant in Edward's invasion of Scotland in 1335, the largest he ever mounted on behalf of his hapless protege; but the results were no more lasting than before.
-In November the uncertain gains of the summer were wiped out by Moray's victory over Strathbogie at the Battle of Culblean.

-After Culblean, Balliol's shadowy kingdom virtually disappeared.
-Perth was retaken.
-Only Cupar Castle in Fife and remote Lochindorb kept his cause alive.
-In Lochindorb the widow of Strathbogie, Kathrine Beaumont, daughter of Henry Beaumont, had been under siege by Moray since late 1335.
-The rescue of Kathrine Beaumont was to allow Edward III to drape a cloak of high chivalry over one of his most destructive military adventures.
-English action took the form of a large-scale punitive raid, intended to knock out Scots resistance and, at the same time, forestall a possible French landing in the northeast.
-Edward initially gave command to Henry of Lancaster, Beaumont's son-in-law; although he eventually decided to take charge in person.
-Edward advanced into Aberdeenshire in the summer of 1336.
-Beaumont came with him, as did Edward Balliol.
-Kathrine was duly rescued, while the northeast was subject to widespread destruction.
+Beuamont's son-in-law, David Strathbogie, was killed at the Battle of Culblean in 1335.
+Not only was this a severe blow to Balliol's kingdom, but Andrew Moray thence proceeded to besiege Beaumont's daughter Katherine (Strathbogie's widow) at Lochindorb.
+Edward III and Balliol once more launched a campaign, accompanied by Beaumont, and advanced into Aberdeenshire in the summer of 1336.
+Katherine was duly rescued, while the north-east was subject to widespread destruction.
 It was in this season that Henry Beaumont embarked on his last actions in Scotland, by seeking vengeance against those whom he held responsible for the death of his son-in-law.
 The Pluscarden Chronicle describes his actions thus: Henry Beaumont, to avenge his son-in-law, the Earl of Atholl, who was slain at Culblean, either cast into prison or put to cruel death all who had taken part in the engagement in which he was slain; whereby much innocent blood was shed.

-In 1337 Edward III, in beginning the opening rounds of what was to become the Hundred Years War, virtually lost all interest in the future well-being of Balliol and his hopeless cause.
-Even Henry Beaumont, the most determined of the disinherited, had had enough.
-Rather than return to Scotland with Balliol, the old warrior accompanied King Edward to the Low Countries, from whence he had come with his royal grandfather in 1298, where he died in March 1340, his long struggle incomplete.
+Rather than return to Scotland with Balliol for another campaign, Beaumont accompanied King Edward to the Low Countries in 1338, in what would be the earliest campaigns of the Hundred Years' War.
+Beaumont died there in 1340.
 His son, John, never claimed the lost earldom of Buchan.
 When Beaumont's wife, Alice, died in 1349 the Comyn line of Buchan, which stretched back to the early thirteenth century, finally came to an end.

 By the time an Inquisition was held to assess his lands in April 1340, Henry was holding a large amount of land in Lincolnshire as well as smaller areas in Leicestershire, Northumberland and Yorkshire.

 Marriage and children

 Shortly before 14 July 1310 Henry married Alice Comyn, Countess of Buchan, the niece and heiress of John Comyn, Earl of Buchan.
 He was recognised as Earl of Buchan jure uxoris.
-By Alice he had children including:
+By Alice Comyn he had children including: